Known Strangers

 Not because the intent isn't there but because the systems weren't built to act on those signals together, in the moment, as one coherent response.

 The capability to close this gap now exists.
 Mastercard's transaction intelligence gives retailers a view of their customers beyond their own data, where else they shop, what life events are shifting their spending, where loyalty is quietly eroding.
-Dynamic Yield's personalisation engine acts on signals in real time.
-Amplience's content infrastructure delivers at individual scale.
-Red Badger builds the architecture and capabilities that enable it all.

 The question is no longer whether this is possible.
 It's whether your platform is built to deliver it.
 And what it would take to get there.